 Babies.
-Strong Beginnings offers in-home coaching for parents of babies 5 to 19 months old who live in or near the four Hope Zones (see link to map below).
+Strong Beginnings offers in-home coaching for parents of babies 5 to 19 months old who live in the Hope Zones (see link below), the neighborhoods in and around Boston Square and Cottage Grove, Kentwood, Grand Rapids, Wyoming.
 For 10 weeks a certified parent coach comes to the home to show parents how positive parent and child interactions can help their baby’s language, social, and brain development.
 To register children ages 5 to 19 months call 616.391.6078.

 Pre-school.
-For children 3 – 5 years old, Arbor Circle offers home-based parent coaching (see above) while Early Learning Neighborhood Collaborative (ELNC) provides a 10-week curriculum to help children learn colors and shapes, develop pre-reading skills and be ready for kindergarten.
-Parents work with trained coaches in the home for one day each week, while children participate in a preschool classroom two days per week.
+For children 3 – 5 years old, Early Learning Neighborhood Collaborative (ELNC) provides a 10-week curriculum during the summer months to help children learn colors and shapes, develop pre-reading skills and be ready for kindergarten.
 To register children ages 3 to 5 years, call 616.819.1406.

 Baby Scholars is open to families:

 - With children 5 months to 5 years old

 - Who live in Kent County: Click Here